alexander-hagg/openskizze/project_summary.md

 from sklearn.cluster import DBSCAN from sklearn_extra.cluster import KMedoids # <-- New Import
 from sklearn.metrics import pairwise_distances
-import pickle
+import hdbscan # <-- New Import
-import os
+from fpdf import FPDF # <-- New Import import pickle import os